Rules of the road

 Embed-codeis how we get RSVP forms embedded directly into the website.
 To find the code for this, go to the ActionNetwork “manage event” page and find the “Embed this event” box, containing a bunch of code.
 Just copy-paste the code into the box on Siteleaf and our website will take care of the rest!

 is featuredcontrols whether the event shows up on the front page of our website.
-Please only feature up to two events at a time.
+Please only feature up to two events per team or chapter at a time.
 We encourage you to feature your next team meeting!

 On the right sidebar of the new/edit post page, there are a few extra controls:

 The big “Save” button, which (duh) you click on to save your post.
 Make sure it has the correct “visibility” (see the next point).